-Note: Acceptable courses are marked GEC2c in MyULV at www.ulv.edu.
-SCE students are exempt from this requirement.
+Note: Acceptable courses are marked GEC2c in the ULV Course Catalog on MyULV.
+Regional Campus and CAPA students are exempt from this requirement.

-- 3. Interdisciplinary Core.
+3. Interdisciplinary Core.
 Two courses.

-- a.
-CORE 320 The Human Condition, and

-- b.
-CORE 340 Toward a Sustainable Planet Note: Note: Acceptable courses are marked GEC3a for CORE 320 and GEC3b for CORE 340 in MyULV at www.ulv.edu.
-SCE students can fulfill this requirement by taking either CORE 320 or CORE 340.
+a.
+CORE 320 The Human Condition, and b.
+CORE 340 Toward a Sustainable Planet Note: Acceptable courses are marked GEC3a for CORE 320 and GEC3b for CORE 340 in the ULV Course Catalog on MyULV.
+Regional Campus and CAPA students can fulfill this requirement by taking either CORE 320 or CORE 340.